- Most commonly prescribed for treating acne

 Oxytetracycline is not usually recommended as a treatment for women who are pregnant.
 If you are currently pregnant, think you may be pregnant, or are trying to get pregnant, you should inform your doctor before you start to take Oxytetracycline tablets.

 Similarly, you should not take this medication without speaking to your doctor if you are breastfeeding.
 Oxytetracycline can get into your breast milk, which may be harmful to your baby.
+Learn more about taking oxyteracycline during pregnancy and breastfeeding.

 The active ingredient contained in this medicine is oxytetracycline.